Yewlashy: History

 In the interwar period, the village was situated in Poland, in the Nowogródek Voivodeship, in Lida County, in Dziembrów Commune.
 According to the 1921 census, the population was 98.8% Polish and 1.2% Belarusian.
 After the Soviet invasion of Poland in 1939, the village became part of the BSSR.
-From 1941-1944 it was under German occupation.
+From 1941 to 1944 it was under German occupation.
 Then the village was again in the BSSR.
 From 1991 it was part of the Republic of Belarus.

 On June 16, 1944, Jan Piwnik "Ponury" died in the fight against the Germans near Yewlashy.
 His body was buried on June 18 at the cemetery in Wawiorka and only in 1988 brought to Poland.
 A monument was erected next to the forest in Yewlashy.
 It has an inscription "To Polish soldiers and officers who died in the fight against German-fascist invaders during World War II in the Shchuchyn district".
 It is in the hamlet of Bogdany.
 In June 2022, the plaque was removed by unknown perpetrators.